|Applies To||RSA Product Set: SecurID|

 - When prompted, enter the server's operating system password and click Apply.

 - The system will not redirect to the Operations Console login page automatically.
-Wait 5 to 10 minutes and try to access the Operations Console.
+Wait five to ten minutes and try to access the Operations Console.
 Once you have the Operations Console access, you can verify the patch update by selecting Maintenance > Update & Rollback.

 - The system is now at Authentication Manager 8.1 SP1.
 For any replica servers in the deployment, follow the same procedure to update those instances.
 Do not install patches on multiple Authentication Manager servers at the same time.
 RSA releases patches for Authentication Manager on a monthly cadence.
 Follow the to receive notifications when services packs and patches are released.